 The next step I took in changing my relationship with money was to peek into how I saved and spent money.
 This is where it became painfully obvious that I was operating without a plan.
 Money came in, money went out.
 I saved a little but spent a lot.
 Most importantly, I was lacking focus and a clear objective.

-Determined to be more conscious with my funds, I opened a savings account and set a specific amount to be deposited into it from every paycheck.
+Determined to be more conscious with my funds, I made a financial resolution to open a savings account and set a specific amount to be deposited into it from every paycheck.

 Then, I did a gut-wrenching self-appraisal.
 I differentiated my Wants from my Needs.
 I had to delve deep – and I had to be honest.
 I had to stop justifying, placating, and soothing myself with silly materialistic desires.
 I had to quit making emotional purchases.